khanhkdang/Optimizing-preparation-of-Compounded-Sterile-Medications-in-a-Hospital---Case-study/README.md

 Saving cost of waste disposal: Estimation of savings from waste disposal

-Case - Medication Waste Reduction in an In-Hospital Pharmacy, Part A & Part B: Details case study
+Case - Medication Waste Reduction in an In-Hospital Pharmacy, Part A & Part B (pdf): Details case study

 Medication Case - Presentation: Slides for presentation